How to Calculate TOEFL Score? Understand TOEFL iBT Score

 0–30 (1 Point for each correct response or 2 points for questions worth 2 points)

-Speaking: It comprises six tasks which is rated from TOEFL scores 0 to 4.
+Speaking: It comprises 4 tasks which are rated from TOEFL scores 0 to 4.
 This is later converted to a TOEFL score of 0 to 30.
-In the speaking section, you may hear two tasks that may have speech with accents.
-The two tasks are 15 seconds long each, thus you will have 45 seconds to respond.
-The listening and speaking section includes native English speaker with accents from North America.
-Thus, you are likely to hear speech in different accents from Australia, New Zealand and UK.
+In the speaking section, there will be an Independent Speaking Task which will require the applicant to answer according to their own ideas, opinions, and experiences.
+The other task will be Integrated Speaking Tasks which will require applicants to combine their English-language skills in or out of a classroom.
+The listening and speaking section includes native English speakers with accents from North America.
+Thus, you are likely to hear speech in different accents from Australia, New Zealand, and UK.

 Duration